kraudy/ibmi_os/README.md

 At this point, you should have the background necessary to tackle the IBM i.

+## Getting the tools

+Enough explanations, ideas by themselves are nothing, we need to apply them to generate knowledge.
+Let's prepare for some hands-on.

+To use the IBM I, access to a Power server is necessary.
+We'll be using [PUB400](https://pub400.com/) which is a Power server on the internet.
+Head to the [sing up](https://pub400.com/cgi/signup.nd/start) page and create your user.

+After that you need a way to *connect*, we'll be using the [ACS (Access Client Solutions)](https://www.ibm.com/support/pages/ibm-i-access-client-solutions) which is free.
+It emulates a [5250 terminal](https://en.wikipedia.org/wiki/IBM_5250) (the green scren) over telnet.

+We also need a modern way to edit code.
+[VsCode](https://code.visualstudio.com/) with the [IBM I Development Pack](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.ibm-i-development-pack) is the way.

+You can check this nice [tutorial by Marco](https://github.com/MarcoDeSenas/IBMi-topics-thanks-to-pub400/blob/main/HowTo/Workstation%20tools.md) that describes the three previous steps.

 ## Facing the IBM I

+Once inside, we see the iconic green scren.
+What is this?

 ## OPM and ILE (Maybe just mention and add it to the rpg repo)